fabiolamin/bob-saves-the-world/README.md

 Bob Saves The World is a third-person shooter game where the player controls Bob,  an awesome dude who is the only person that can save the world against evil alien monsters.
-To conquer that, Bob has several guns like a rocket launcher (don't ask me how he got it),  a jetpack (it's useful, believe me)  and  a great sense of courage (I don't know how).
+To conquer that, Bob has several guns like a rocket launcher,  a jetpack to help him cross the map  and  a great sense of courage.
 Be ready to shoot aliens, jump, fly and more important: Have fun!
 Features:

 - Player can shoot with different weapons like handgun, assault rifle and rocket launcher.